GateHouseMedia/power-outages/README.md

 # Power outage tools

 This is a collection of tools used to monitor power outages.
-The initial release included Florida Power & Light, Duke Energy and North Carolina EMC customers in Florida, South Carolina, North Carolina, Indiana, Ohio and Kentucky.
+The initial release included Florida Power & Light, North Carolina EMC customers, and Duke Energy customers in Florida, South Carolina, North Carolina, Indiana, Ohio and Kentucky.
+Other scrapers and datasets are linked from a section below.

 This is a sister project to Hurricane Tools, found at https://github.com/GateHouseMedia/hurricane-tools